 Most of the matches held at the club are on the weekends and open to the public.
 Spectators are welcome to watch the matches.
 If you plan to attend one of these functions you should bring your own eye and hearing protection.
 The range has primitive toilet facilities.
 Please bring any food and water that you may require as none is available at the range.
 No alcohol please.
 Children must be accompanied by a responsible adult at all times and should have eye and hearing protection.

-The club holds a number of rifle, pistol and shotgun matches every year.
 See the ENGC Range Schedule for details.